mongodben/rst-parser/parser/rst_in/paths.%2Fgroups%2F%7BgroupId%7D%2Fmeasurements.get.responses.200.content.application%2Fjson.schema.properties.measurements.items.properties.name.description.rst

 The usage metric represented by each data point.
-See :doc:`billing </billing>`.
+See [billing](https://docs.mongodb.com/realm/billing).